 Content Marketing System (CMS)

 A CMS is what businesses use to manage their website pages, whether it’s a simple blog, pillar page, glossary, product page, or anything else that goes on your site.

-CMSs are designed with ease-of-use in mind, meaning they require virtually no knowledge of HTML and can be used effectively by marketers who can’t code.
+CMSs are designed with ease of use in mind, meaning they require virtually no knowledge of HTML and can be used effectively by marketers who can’t code.
 The goal of the most popular CMSs (HubSpot, WordPress, Drupal, etc.) is to give marketing teams the ability to make website changes without having to call upon a developer or have a huge knowledge of coding and website design.

 As content marketing in particular becomes a core part of the strategies of many businesses, investing in a CMS is essential to operating and managing those strategies as far as your content output goes.